[Updated on May 18, 2022]

 BIM models include metadata with names and properties of the chosen equipment.
 This information can be a good basis for 3D documentation.
 Facility managers can use them to better train and inform their staff.

 Virtual reality and BIM projects work hand in hand with 3D modelling.
 They help architects and engineers detect spatial issues, collisions and design limitations.
-They also give the different people working on the project a common environment to collaborate better and make decision based on accurate data.
+They also give the different people working on the project a common environment to collaborate better and make decisions based on accurate data.

 1. Detect errors at an early stage of the construction project